2100291520037/smart-contact-manager/README.md

 Project Overview:
-Smart Contact Manager is a web application developed to manage contacts efficiently.
-It provides functionalities for users to create, update, delete, and view their contacts.
+Smart Student Manager is a web application developed to manage contacts efficiently.
+It provides functionalities for Student to create, update, delete, and view their contacts.
 Additionally, it offers administrative features where an admin user can manage all contacts, including their own.

 Technologies Used:
 Backend: